Peter Norton: Personal life

 Norton spent around five years in a Buddhist monastery in the San Francisco Bay area during the 1970s.
-In 1983, Norton married Eileen Harris, a black woman who grew up in Watts, California.
+In 1983, Norton married Eileen Harris, a woman who grew up in Watts, California.
 They lived in the Los Angeles area where they had two children.

-In the summer of 1990 they vacationed on Martha's Vineyard.
+In the summer of 1990, they vacationed on Martha's Vineyard, Massachusetts.
 They enjoyed it enough to return the following year and look for a house there.
-They purchased Corbin House, an 1891 eight-bedroom Queen Anne house in Oak Bluffs, originally built for lock and hardware industrialist, Philip Corbin.
+They purchased Corbin House, an 1891 eight-bedroom Queen Anne house in Oak Bluffs, originally built for lock and hardware industrialist Philip Corbin.
 They also purchased a nearby house to be close on hand to the redesign and renovation of the main house.
-The renovation was completed 1994.
+The renovation was completed in 1994.
 "My children are half-black, and we thought Oak Bluffs would give them an opportunity to summer around other kids like them," Norton said in a 2007 interview with Laura D. Roosevelt for Martha's Vineyard Magazine, alluding to Oak Bluff's century-old reputation as a popular summer spot among upper-class black people.

 In 2000, the couple divorced.
 Norton afterward lived much of the time in New York.
 In February 2001, a fire caused by faulty wiring destroyed the Martha's Vineyard home; Norton had it rebuilt to almost exactly as it was before the fire.
-Meanwhile, he began a relationship with New York financier Gwen Adams.
-She was an "Islander" who lived in the area.
+Meanwhile, he began a relationship with New York financier Gwen Adams, originally from the Virgin Islands who lived in the area.
 The couple spends ten weeks of summer in the Corbin-Norton House annually.
 In May 2007, they married in a church in nearby Edgartown; the ceremony was performed by their neighbor, scholar and author Henry Louis Gates Jr.